sjmeunier/formulaic/README.md

 # formulaic
-Formulaic is a mathematical library written in C#
+Formulaic is a mathematical and scientific library written in C#.

 ## About